GMB trade union takes Camden Council to court over ‘unfair dismissal’ of Hampstead school caretaker

 You may also want to watch:

-GMB is taking the claim of unfair dismissal to the London Central Employment Tribunal on September 16 and 17.
+GMB is taking the claim of unfair dismissal to the London Central Employment Tribunal in early December.

 The trade union claims New End Primary School wanted to take Mr McNulty’s property back as additional space, but that this breached the terms of the caretaker’s contract.